leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Lodge: There are two types of lodges beavers can build.
 One is a bank lodge and the other is what you might typically think of when you think of a lodge.
 These lodges are found in the large pond that forms behind a primary dam.
 Bank lodges are close to the bank and include tunnels dug through the bank.
 The other type of lodge looks like a pile of mud and sticks in the middle of the pond.

-Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.
+Material Harvest: Evidence includes freshly felled trees with a pile of wood shavings around the cut.
 Felled trees may have smaller branches plucked off by beaver and willow in the area may be coppiced.

 Over Top Flow: This is flow that cascades over the top of a dam like a waterfall.

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.

-Primary Water Surface Drop: Measure the elevation difference between the primary pond water surface and the water surface directly downstream of the pond.
+Primary Water Surface Drop: Measure the elevation difference between the primary pond water surface behind the dam and the water surface directly downstream of the dam and pond.

-Skid Trail Usage: Skid trails are little paths of packed down grass or compacted dirt that beaver use to drag materials into the pond.
+Skid Trail Usage: Skid trails are little paths of packed down grass or compacted dirt or mud that beaver use to drag materials into the pond.

 Secondary Dam: Smaller dams that typically span only the active channel and not extending onto the floodplain, these dams create smaller ponds that allow beaver to travel up and downstream in safety.